capnproto/capnproto-rust/README.md

 ## Implementation Notes

 The general strategy is to translate, as directly as possible, the C++ implementation into Rust.
-(Comments that have been directly copied from the C++ implementation are demarked with a triple slash `///`.)
+(Comments that have been directly copied from the C++ implementation are demarked with a double slash and pound sign `///#`.)
 Fortunately, enums and structs are laid out the same way in both languages.
 Unfortunately, trait polymorphism and region variables do not work very well together yet in Rust.
 This makes it difficult to implement virtual functions such as `MessageReader::getSegment()`.
 Therefore, for now, capnproto-rust just has a single `MessageReader` struct and impl.

 ## Status